 If a user loves your app and actively returns on a regular basis, they are more likely to convert and will have a high life-time value (LTV).
 High LTV users are a particularly important part of any app’s audience, as they will form the most likely cohort to engage with new feature launches, loyalty-based campaigns and referral programs.

 Higher user engagement provides more user feedback

 Users that have invested a lot of time in your app will be more likely to let you know when they love it, or when something needs to change.
 Having a review management system in-place and knowing how to respond to app reviews can help to identify and capitalise on this feedback too.

-How to calculate app retention rate
+How is app retention rate calculated?

 There are multiple ways to calculate retention rate, depending on what you are looking to assess.

 This simplest metric is known as aggregate retention rate and represents your total retained user base.
 To calculate the aggregate retention rate of your mobile app, simply take the number of monthly active users and divide that by the total number of installs.

 The formula for aggregate app retention rate looks like this:

 Aggregate Retention Rate = Monthly # Active Users / Total # Installs